RDIS: Random Drop Imputation with Self-Training for Incomplete Time Series Data: Experiment

 \subsubsection{Air Quality Data}

-Beijing Multi-Site Air-Quality dataset \cite{airquality} from the UCI machine learning repository\footnote{https://archive.ics.uci.edu. }, abbreviated as air quality dataset, was used in the experiment.
-The air quality dataset is an air pollutant data from 12 nationally-controlled air-quality monitoring sites.
-This measurement was hourly collected from 03/01/2013 to 02/28/2017.
-The dataset consists of 12 features including PM2.5, PM10, SO2, NO2, temperature, etc. Among the features, we excluded the direction of the wind because it is implausible to represent the value numerically.
-The dataset is missing 1.3\% of the values.
-We randomly selected 48 consecutive time steps to generate one time-series.
+Beijing Multi-Site Air-Quality dataset \cite{airquality} from the UCI machine learning repository, abbreviated as air quality dataset, was used in the experiment.
+The air quality dataset is air pollutant data from 12 nationally-controlled air-quality monitoring sites.
+This measurement was collected hourly from 03/01/2013 to 02/28/2017.
+The dataset consists of 12 features.
+Among the features, we excluded the direction of the wind because it is implausible to represent the value numerically.
+We randomly selected 48 consecutive time steps to generate one time series.